coveo/source.coveo.com/_posts/2017-11-05-The-perfect-Salesforce-CI-setup-using-SFDX-NodeJS-and-NPM.md

 I've been working with the Salesforce platform at Coveo for about 3 years.
 In those 3 years, I always had the feeling that there was something missing in our continuous integration setup.
 A couple of years ago, we've automated the process of creating a managed package using PhantomJS.
 As an ISV, this is a well-deserved upgrade.

 Since then, we were able to gain a lot of speed in our release process.
 But still, there was something missing.
 There was a void in my developer life.
 Demoing, reviewing, and testing new features on our package was near impossible and needed a lot of effort.
-Since Salesforce organization can't be created easily, a developer had to create a new org, push all the code to that org from their machine, give credentials to everyone, etc. A lot of _works on my machine(TM)_ and _Jenkins is weird_ hapenned using that method.
+Since Salesforce organizations can't be created easily, a developer had to create a new org, push all the code to that org from their machine, give credentials to everyone, etc. A lot of _works on my machine(TM)_ and _Jenkins is weird_ happened using that method.

 <!-- more -->

 ## Salesforce DX

 At last year's Dreamforce, Salesforce introduced Salesforce DX and, since Winter '18, the wait is over.
-Salesforce DX is now GA and as a bonus, it's free
+Salesforce DX is now GA and as a bonus, it's free.

 From a high-level perspective, SFDX is a set of tools exposed through a CLI meant for Salesforce developers (DX = Developer Experience).
 It eases a lot of task with data manipulation, package management, source code management, and org management.